OctoDev8/cpnt-assgn/README.md

 6. Open a Pull Request

-Go to the original repository and open a pull request (PR).
+Go to the original repository and open a pull request (PR) under the pull request menu.
 Provide a clear description of your changes and why they are beneficial.

 7. Review Process